sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 ```

 1. The `stride` defines how wide a vertex is.
 When the shader goes to read the next vertex, it will skip over `stride` number of bytes.
 In our case, stride will probably be 24 bytes.
 2. `step_mode` tells the pipeline how often it should move to the next vertex.
-This seems redundant in our case, but we can specify `wgpu::InputStepMode::Instance` if we only want the change vertices when we start drawing a new instance.
+This seems redundant in our case, but we can specify `wgpu::InputStepMode::Instance` if we only want to change vertices when we start drawing a new instance.
 We'll cover instancing in a later tutorial.
 3. Vertex attributes describe the individual parts of the vertex.
-Generally this is a 1:1 mapping with a structs fields which it is in our case.
+Generally this is a 1:1 mapping with a struct's fields, which it is in our case.
 4. This defines the `offset` in bytes that this attribute starts.
 The first attribute is usually zero, and any future attributes are the collective `size_of` the previous attributes data.
 5. This tells the shader what location to store this attribute at.
 For example `layout(location=0) in vec3 x` in the vertex shader would correspond to the position field of the struct, while `layout(location=1) in vec3 x` would be the color field.
 6. `format` tells the shader the shape of the attribute. `Float3` corresponds to `vec3` in shader code.
 The max value we can store in an attribute is `Float4` (`Uint4`, and `Int4` work as well).
 We'll keep this in mind for when we have to store things that are bigger than `Float4`.